Tag Archives: raising kids

 On top of all that, there’s a deeper, more existential fear.
 Are we ready?
 Is this a world we should bring a child into?
 These questions are heavy, and they are valid.

-The barriers to having children.
+The barriers to having kids.

 So lets look at two of the biggest issues.
 Cost and Change.